 - Is the Change Events tool enabled or disabled?

-If the Change Events tool is enabled on a Procore project, you will be required to create a change event before you can create a variation.
-If the Change Events tool is disabled, you are not required to create a change event first.
 This decision to enable or disable the Change Events tool is typically made by company's Procore Administrator or a Project Manager/Project Engineer.

 - When enabled, you must create a change event (see Create a Change Event) before you can create a variation.

 - When disabled, you only create a variation.
 You do NOT create a change event.